HUAFOR/GaitCTCG/README.md

 # GaitCTCG
-The source code of GaitCTCG will be published!
+the soure code will be available soon!